 Attendance at school-sponsored dances is a privilege.
+Only students who attend the school may attend school-sponsored dances, unless the principal or designee approves a student's guest in advance of the event.
 All school rules, including the school's discipline code and dress code are in effect during school-sponsored dances.
 Students who violate the school's discipline code will be required to leave the dance immediately and the student's parent/guardian will be contacted.
 The school may also impose other discipline as outlined in the school's discipline code.